 An amount, usually 50 per cent, of the contribution of the Commission can be transferred to the Court in advance of the seminar, the rest is sent by bank transfer following the seminar upon the presentation of invoices corresponding to the budget agreed upon beforehand.
-It is not necessary to translate the invoices but a list of the invoices showing the sums and their purpose is very useful.
+A list of the invoices showing the sums and their purpose is necessary.
 It should be borne in mind that the transfer of the money can take several weeks due to administrative procedures within the Council of Europe and the actual transfer from bank to bank.